Training Modules

 Successful products address needs that exist for a market segment.
 For many, a market segment is a fairly abstract concept.
 User personas put a human face on a market segment.
 They help us understand and empathize with the people for whom we build our products.
 They build alignment and shared understanding between business people and technical people.
 In this session, you will create user personas to create and refine a shared understanding of the people who are your product’s market segments.

-Scrum teams build products based on a set of requests, some say requirements, called user stories.
-This approach focuses on users and value.
-In this session you will practice refining a product concept into a set of stories that will drive shared understanding of: the value to be created, the people we’ll create the value for, and what we will build to create that value.
+Agile work requires agile requirements.
+User stories focus on people and value, so that the work will create real value for the stakeholders.
+In this session you will practice refining a product concept into a set of user stories that will drive shared understanding of: the value to be created, the people we’ll create the value for, and what we will build to create that value.
 Along the way, we’ll see how to handle annoying details like dependencies, deadlines, and important technical aspects.